(keep reading to learn what happened)

 The next day everyone is present but Tracy.

-Jon informs Rudy he should stop playing at the bar.
+Jon Taffer tells Rudy that he should stop playing at the bar.

 Amber, a bartender who Jon recognizes, has passion, is brought in as the bar’s part-owner, writing a check on the spot.

 Rudy walks out of the ownership, which is a first on Bar Rescue as far as I’m aware.